p1va/3-2-1-vector-search/README.md

 - **2 quotes** from others
 - **1 question** for the reader

-As it has been going on for years we index its winsdom into a Vector Store for semantic search.
+As it has been going on for years we index its winsdom into a Vector Store for semantic search and RAG.

 ## Installation